 The majority of locals who travel around the island on motorcycles, often with their wife and kids along for the ride, don't wear helmets and often travel at high speeds These factors that have resulted in Koh Samui having one of the highest rates of road traffic accidents in Thailand.
 If you aren't an experienced scooter rider, it's probably a good idea to avoid it all together.
 If you are, proceed with care and wear a helmet!

-However, if you decide you want to bike it around on your own, check out our article on licenses in Thailand before you ride.
-Do you need a license to ride in Thailand?
+However, if you decide you want to bike it around on your own, check out our article on licenses in Thailand before you ride, and find out why you definitely need a license to ride in Thailand.

 What also happens frequently is dealers will sell you drugs, then report you to the police who will come and arrest you.
 To get out, you might have to pay a large bribe.
 Avoid the situation altogether and don‘t do drugs.